shdown/luastatus/plugins/llamacxx/README.rst

 * If ``what = "error"``, there was a problem obtaining answer from *llama.cpp* via the REST API.
-  In this case, the table also has a string ``error`` entry with human-readable description of the problem, and also a string ``meta`` entry, which is indended to be a comuter-readable descrition of the problem.
+  In this case, the table also has a string ``error`` entry with human-readable description of the problem, and also a string ``meta`` entry, which is intended to be a computer-readable description of the problem.
 See the `Error meta-information`_ section below for more information.

 * If ``what = "prompt_error"``, there was a problem generating the prompt: the function passed as the